-Recovering from a toxic relationship is the best thing you can do for yourself.
+How to trust after a toxic relationship?
+Letting go of trust issues after a toxic relationship is the best thing you can do for yourself.
 But leaving a toxic partner can make you feel wary about starting a new relationship.
-Even if you want to love and trust someone else, making it happen feels like an uphill battle.
+Even if you want tolove and trust someone else, making it happen feels like an uphill battle.

-Learning to trust again after a bad relationship can be trying for both partners, but with a little effort, you can have a successful new relationship.
+Learning to trust again after a bad relationship or when trust is broken can be trying for both partners, but with a little effort, you can have asuccessful new relationship.
 Don’t let what happened in the past affect your future relationships.

 1. Take time for yourself